HL7/davinci-atr/input/pagecontent/spec.md

 * The completion status of the Member Attribution List Export Request.
 * Once the request is completed, a 200 HTTP code is returned along with the Response Body containing the URLs for the files representing the Member Attribution List.
-* At least one URL is returned for each of the resource types specified using the _type parameter in the Member Attribution List Export Request which are Patient,Practitioner,PractitionerRole,Organization,Location,Coverage and RelatedPerson resources.
+* At least one URL is returned for each of the resource types specified using the resourceTypes parameter in the Member Attribution List Export Request which are Patient,Practitioner,PractitionerRole,Organization,Location,Coverage and RelatedPerson resources.
 * Detailed examples for content polling can be found in the Bulk Data IG.

 #### Consumer retrieves Member Attribution List from Producer (FHIR Request)